AhmedAdel4/Multi-channel-Queue/README.md

 # Multi-channel-Queue
-A simulation system for multi queue channel
+A C# program that represent a simulation system for multi queue channel